The disability of the bipolar mind aches for sunshine.

 If you live with someone, tell them you are depressed.
 If you live alone, make sure a friend or two knows.
 It’s a pretty hard secret to keep.
 It makes us feel very alone.

 One of the most important things to do is remember this is temporary.
 Even a long temporary is still not forever.
 And you have bipolar, you are not bipolar.
+Keep your identity with your given name.
 Remember this always.

 We matter.
 Bipolar, bipolar, let wellness come over.